TypeDreamMoon/DreamFlow/README.md

 - `ResolveBindingValue`
 - `ResolveBindingAsBool`

-For Blueprint convenience, `UDreamFlowBlueprintLibrary` also exposes helper constructors such as:
+`UDreamFlowBlueprintLibrary` also exposes helper constructors such as:

 - `MakeBoolFlowValue`
 - `MakeIntFlowValue`